-While little argument can be made against the intended benefit of the CTA relating to combatting criminal behavior, the CTA presents an expansion of the scope of private information that will be filed with a government agency.
+While little argument can be made against the intended benefit of the CTA relating to combating criminal behavior, the CTA presents an expansion of the scope of private information that will be filed with a government agency.
 Based on the list of excluded companies, the reporting obligations and risks will impact small, privately-held businesses most directly and expose those having responsibility and involvement in the reporting process to criminal risk for failure to report or update accurately the required information about beneficial ownership of the reporting companies.
 Guidance will no doubt come from the regulations to be issued by the Department of the Treasury, but companies will almost certainly need to consider processes for gathering and updating accurate information from its owners.
 This could include changes to governing documents, shareholder agreements, operating agreements and similar documentation among the owners.
 We will continue to monitor the developments with the CTA and provide further updates as appropriate.

-If you have any questions regarding the CTA or obligations to comply with the reporting requirements, please contact Robert A. Greising, Virginia A. Talley or Maria M. Vladimirova.
+If you have any questions regarding the CTA or obligations to comply with the reporting requirements, please contact Robert A. Greising, Virginia A. Talley, Maria M. Vladimirova, or any member of our Business, Acquisitions, & Securities Practice.